Corbion

 Corbion N.V., formerly Centrale Suiker Maatschappij (CSM) N.V.
 (Central Sugar Company in English), is a Dutch food and biochemicals company headquartered in Amsterdam, Netherlands.
 It produces bioingredient-based foods, chemicals derived from organic acids, and lactic acid based solutions for the food, chemical and pharmaceutical industries.
 The company was founded on August 21, 1919.

-History

-The Centrale Suiker Maatschappij n.v. was founded in 1919 for the production of sugar from sugar beet.
-The company was a merger between NV Wester Suikerraffinaderij, NV "Hollandia", ASMij, and CV Van Loon & Co.
-The merger included the 17 private sugar factories that remained from the 28 that still existed in 1910.
-From the mid-1970s, the company grew from acquisitions.
+Centrale Suiker Maatschappij (CSM, 1919-2013)

+Foundation

+The Centrale Suiker Maatschappij n.v.
+(CSM) was founded in 1919 for the production and trade of all kinds of sugar.
+The company was founded on 24 September 1919 as a new holding in which the participants brought in their assets in exchange for shares.
+On foundation, there were 100 preference shares of 10,000 guilders each.
+The participating companies took 12,000 regular shares of 1,000 guilders as follows: